jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **Virtual extensible local area network (VXLAN)**:
     - an encapsulation protocol that enables VLANs to be stretched across subnets and geographic distances
     - Typically restricted to layer 2
-    - Allows up to 16 million virtual networks (VLAN liit is 4096)
+    - Allows up to 16 million virtual networks (VLAN limit is 4096)
     - VXLAN can be used as a means to implement microsegmentation without limiting segments to local entities only
     - Defined in RFC 7348

 - Encapsulation:
     - the OSI model represents a protocol stack, or a layered collection of multiple protocols, and communication between protocol layers occurs via encapsulation and deencapsulation (defined above)

-- **Software-defined wide area network (SD-WAN)**:an evolution of SDN that can be used to manage the connectivity and control services between distant data centers, remote locations, and cloud services over WAN links
+- **Software-defined wide area network (SD-WAN)**: an evolution of SDN that can be used to manage the connectivity and control services between distant data centers, remote locations, and cloud services over WAN links

 ### Wireless Networks
-- Li-Fi:
+- Li-Fi: **light fidelity (Li-Fi)**: a form of wireless communication technology that relies on light to transmit data, with theorectical speeds up to 224Gbits/sec
 - Wi-Fi:
     - **Wired Equivalent Privacy (WEP)**:
         - WEP is defined by the original IEEE 802.11 standard
         - WEP uses a predefined shared Rivest Cipher 4 (RC4) secret key for both authenitcation (SKA) and encryption
         - Shared key is static
         - WEP is weak from RC4 flaws
-    - Wi-Fi Protected Access II: (WPA2):
+    - Wi-Fi Protected Access II (WPA2):
-        - IEEE 802.11i or Wi-Fi Protected Access 2 (WPA2) replaced WEP and WPA
+        - IEEE 802.11i WPA2 replaced WEP and WPA
-        - Uses AES-CCMP (Counter Mode with Cipher Block Chaining Message Authentication Code Protocol
+        - Uses AES-CCMP (Counter Mode with Cipher Block Chaining Message Authentication Code Protocol)
     - Frequency table:

 | Amendment | Wi-Fi Alliance | Speed | Frequency |